inevitablesale/hubspot-any-form-recovery-service/README.md

 4. **Update contact** – Patches the contact with the parsed consent values.
 If the contact is missing or an error occurs, the service records the skipped/error count but continues processing the remaining submissions.

 All processing happens synchronously within the request so you immediately receive a status summary.
-For large batches you can lower the `limit` or trigger multiple runs to stay within HubSpot rate limits.
+For large batches (for example 13,000+ submissions) the service paginates through the HubSpot results automatically.
+You can reduce the `batch_size` or set `max_submissions` to break the work into smaller chunks if you need to respect HubSpot rate limits or long-running timeouts.

 ---